-This information explains what to expect on the day your friend or family member is having surgery at Memorial Sloan Kettering (MSK).
+This information explains what to expect on the day your friend or family member has surgery at MSK’s main hospital.

 Before the Surgery

-After arriving at the hospital, the patient will be asked to provide contact information for the person who will be meeting with the surgeon after the surgery.
-This is the same person who will get updates from the nurse liaison during the surgery.
-If the patient is having an outpatient procedure, he or she will also be asked to provide contact information for the person who will be taking them home.
+We will ask the patient for the contact information for the person who will meet with the surgeon after the surgery.
+This person will also get updates from the nurse liaison during the surgery.

-When the operating room (OR) is ready, the surgical team will take the patient there.
-They will prepare the patient for surgery, which can take 15 to 90 minutes.
-Then, the surgery will begin.
+When the operating room (OR) is ready, a member of the surgical team will take the patient into the OR.
+They will get the patient ready for surgery.

 Please remember the following:

-- Do not bring food or drinks into the waiting area or the PSC.
-Patients are not allowed to eat before their surgery or procedure.
+- Do not bring food or drinks to the waiting area.
+Patients must not eat or drink before their surgery or procedure.

 - Our patients are at high risk for infection.
-Please do not visit if you have any cold or flu symptoms (fever, sneezing, sniffles, or a cough).
-We may ask you to wear a mask if there are any concerns about your health.
+Do not visit if you have any COVID-19, cold. or flu symptoms.
+This includes fever, sneezing, sniffles, or a cough.

 During the Surgery

 - The coat-check room is located at the bottom of the escalator on the ground level.
-It is open Monday through Friday from 11:00 am to 4:00 pm.
+It’s open Monday through Friday from 11 a.m. to 4 p.m.

 - Wireless Internet access is available in most areas of the hospital.
-You can also use the computers in the rooms off the main lobby.
+The Wi-Fi network name is MSK_guest.
+You can also use the computers in the room off the main lobby.

-- Please be courteous and mindful of others while using your cell phone.
-Use the designated area to accept and make calls on your cell phone.
-It may be useful to bring your phone charger to the hospital.
+- Please be respectful of others while using your cellphone.
+Use the designated area for any calls on your cellphone.
+It may be helpful to bring your phone charger with you to the hospital.

-- The Mary French Rockefeller All Faith Chapel is an interfaith chapel located in room M106 near the main lobby on the 1st floor.
-It is open at all times for meditation and prayer.
+- The Mary French Rockefeller All Faith Chapel is an interfaith chapel.
+It’s in room M106 near the main lobby on the 1st floor.
+It’s open 24 hours a day for meditation and prayer.

-- The Patient Recreation Pavilion is open daily from 9:00 am to 8:00 pm for patients and their visitors.
-Children are allowed in the pavilion as long as they are supervised by an adult.
-Arts and crafts, a library, an outdoor terrace, and scheduled entertainment events are available in this area.
+- The Patient Recreation Pavilion is open daily from 9 a.m. to 8 p.m. for patients and their visitors.
+Children are allowed in the pavilion as long as they’re supervised by an adult.
+The pavilion has arts and crafts, a library, an outdoor area, and scheduled entertainment events.
 To get to the pavilion, take the M elevators to the 15th floor.

 To contact the nurse liaison: